-Now if you go to Network and Sharing Center in Control Panel, you will see your newly created Wi-Fi connection listed in active networks section.
+Now if you go to the Network and Sharing Center in Control Panel, you will see your newly created Wi-Fi connection listed in the active networks section.

 That’s it!
 Take out your phone, tablet, and laptop and start using the Wi-Fi.
 You can stop Wi-Fi connection either by disabling Wi-Fi (Turning OFF Wi-Fi) or by typing “netsh wlan stop hostednetwork” command in command prompt.

 Whenever you want to start the Wi-Fi network, open the command prompt as Administrator and type in “netsh wlan start hostednetwork” command.